Top Therapy Services for Children in Bucks County, PA

 Because parents are an important part of the therapeutic process, you will learn valuable skills, tips, and tricks that will help you feel calmer, more in control, and more connected when navigating your child’s challenges.

-Our Team Knows How To Help
+Our Child Therapists Know How To Help

 At Ally Psychological Services, children are given the opportunity to explore a wide range of developmental issues.
 Our clients learn to develop coping skills which will aid in addressing the unique hurdles they will face throughout their lifetime.

-Children's Therapy FAQ
+Children's Therapy & Play Therapy FAQ

-Typically, the youngest children we treat are 3 years old.
+Typically, the youngest children we treat are 4 years old.
 If you have questions about treatment options for a specific issue or age range, let’s talk about it on a free consultation call.

 No. We are therapists, not psychiatrists.
 We help your child learn how to understand and cope with issues internally without resorting to medication whenever possible.
 If the therapist feels that medication is clinically appropriate to achieve treatment goals we will work collaboratively with your child’s medical provider or refer you to a medical provider to help support treatment goals.
 If your child is currently prescribed medication, we work closely with providers to ensure therapy and medication management is in alignment.